 Since the Battery Park Authority is a not-for-profit agency, there is little risk that they won’t renew land leases with reasonable terms.

 The Roman Catholic Church is one of the biggest private landlords in NYC.
 Along with the land their religious buildings are on they also lease out land for condos and co-ops.
 However, because they are a not-for-profit organization, the chances are low that you will have a problematic landlord when it comes time to renew the lease.

 In general, not-for-profit organizations present lower risks with renewing a lease.
 However, you should still be cautious if less than 20 years are remaining on the lease.

 When it comes to private landlords, this is where it can get tricky.
-The price on a land lease can step up over time at fixed intervals.
+The price of a land-lease can step up over time at fixed intervals.
 The language in the lease will state how much this increase can be.
-If this is not spelled out in the agreement, you risk being subjected to large increases with little notice.
+If this is not spelled out in the agreement, you risk being subjected to significant increases with little notice.

-With good research, a leased property can be a great deal but if it’s approaching the end of that lease to be aware of the risks involved.
-Especially with private landlords.
+With good research; a land-lease property can be a great deal but if it is approaching the end of that lease to be aware of the risks involved, especially with private landlords.